 Ministry of International Trade and Industry [MITI].
 (1961).
 Current status and issues of economic cooperation 1961.
 Research Institute of Economy, Trade and Industry.
 [In Japanese]

-Shimazu, Yuki and Atsushi Tsujimoto.
+Shimazu, Yuki, and Atsushi Tsujimoto.
 (2021).
 “Industrial Personnel Development Support in Developing Countries by the Japanese Government and Private Sector: The Historical Transition of Industrial Personnel Development Support Projects by JICA and AOTS.”
 Shoko Yamada and Izumi Ono (Eds.).
 Industrial Personnel Development in Developing Countries: Knowledge and Skills for the SDGs Era.
-Tokyo: Nippon Hyoronsha. pp. 106-123.
+Tokyo: Nippon Hyoronsha. pp. 106–123.
 [In Japanese]